tonimrga/react-postman/README.md

-# Postman Clone app in React and Typescript
+# Postman like app created with React and Typescript